golioth/developer-training/website/docs/zephyr-training/02_helloworld/convert_to_logging.md

     The normal workflow when using a development environment installed locally is to use `west flash` to program the board.
-We are using a different approach here because the Kasm container doesn't have access to your local USB port.
+We are using a different approach here because the Codespaces container doesn't have access to your local USB port.

     :::

-    * In the VS Code terminal, run `west kasm download` to package the compiled code and make it available for download
+    * In the VS Code terminal, run `west download` to package the compiled code and make it available for download

-    * Use the Download option in Kasm's left sidebar to download `<devicename>_<appfolder>_<hhmmss>.hex` to your local machine.
+    * Unfold the Download folder in VS Codes file explorer.
+Right-click on the `<devicename>_<appfolder>_<hhmmss>.hex` firmware file you just build and select "Download..." to download it to your local machine.

       :::caution

-      Verify the filename you're downloading matches the one output by the `west kasm download` command.
+      Verify the filename you're downloading matches the one output by the `west download` command.

       :::